Cantera/cantera-website/pages/science/kinetics.rst

 these checks fail, the only options are to remove the reaction or contact the author of the reaction/mechanism in question, because the reaction is mathematically unsound.

-P-log reactions can be defined in the legacy CTI format using the :cti:class:`pdep_arrhenius` entry, or in the YAML format using the :ref:`pressure-dependent-Arrhenius <sec-yaml-pressure-dependent-Arrhenius>` reaction ``type``.
+P-log reactions can be defined in the YAML format using the :ref:`pressure-dependent-Arrhenius <sec-yaml-pressure-dependent-Arrhenius>` reaction ``type``.